 4. Treat it like a real business.

 But if you’re seriously trying to create a lifestyle business, where you have control over your income and your time, you’ve got to treat your freelancing like a real business.
-This means applying the right systems, figuring out when it’s time to incorporate, and hiring the right kind of help.
+This means applying the right systems, figuring out when it’s time to incorporate, setting up a system to get paid online by credit card, and hiring the right kind of help.

 If you want to command a high dollar amount, you’ve got to show you mean business by being serious.
 No one wants to pay a part-time freelancer six figures!
 They want someone who is as dedicated and passionate (i.e. obsessed) about their work.

 Are you making six figures as a freelancer?
 What’s your advice for would-be six-figure entrepreneurs?
 On your way to six-figures?
 What’s your next step in making it to that level?